sps41/pfrpg/kuru.md

 ## Chorcat (Huntmaster, CR 10 alone)

 A deadly huntsman, Chorcat is able to blend into shadows and almost disappear - striking like a snake to elimate isolated prey or capture it if necessary.
 He makes extensive use of the poisons that Yalok makes for the tribe to bring down foes many times his own strength.
+He prefers disengagement, escape and then striking from surprise should the fight become too even and will try to return and warn the tribe shoulda foe become too much for him, happily sacrificing his own forces to do so if necessary.

 ## Standard hunting party (CR 7, CR 11 with Chorcat)